NBISweden/module-organising-data-dm-practices/_episodes/002-files-and-folders.md

 > What are examples of potential benefits of agreeing on a File Naming Convention for a project?
 >
 >> ### Potential benefits of a File Naming Convention
->> - Easier to process - Team members will not have to over think the file naming process
+>> - Easier to process - Team members will not have to overthink the file naming process
 >> - Easier to facilitate access, retrieval and storage of files
 >> - Easier to browse through files, saving time and effort
 >> - Harder to lose!